 Limitations

-SENTENCE_CASEfunction only affects the first letter of the first word and words following periods.
+- The function only capitalizes the first word and words following periods.
 Other characters remain unchanged.

 Split function